linea-it/occultation-hs/userdocs/pages/ui/getting_started.rst

 Suported Operating Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The interface was developed and tested for Windows 10 and 11 operating systems.
-It has also been successfully tested in Ubuntu Linux operating systems through Wine [version].
+It has also been successfully tested in Ubuntu Linux operating systems through wine-7.5 (Staging).

 Known Possible Issues